 |

-Above: An MB CM II made of Small Grid Black Dyneema with a 6 oz dyed
+Above: An MB CM II made of Grid Fabric (this 'small' grid fabric no

 |